How to Navigate ADA Compliance and Website Accessibility Lawsuits

 Netflix

 In 2012, the National Association for the Deaf (NAD) filed a lawsuit against the streaming company.
-The lawsuit stated the streaming service was not accessible for individuals who are deaf or hard of hearing.
+The lawsuit stated the streaming service was not accessible for individuals who are d/Deaf or hard of hearing.
 A judge ruled in favor of NAD, stating that online streaming services were not exempt from ADA requirements and needed to provide accessibility options for individuals with auditory disabilities.
 Since then, Netflix has provided closed captions for all their streaming content.
 However, this only occurred after the lawsuit was settled and Netflix paid $755,000 in legal fees.

 Stanley Steemer